iliketomatoes/tabellajs/README.md

     })();
 </pre>

-You **have to** pass to the constructor the HTML element which holds the table as first argument, then an object which imperatively define the content of the table as second argument.
+You **have to** pass to the constructor 2 parameters.
+The first one is the HTML element where we are going to mount the table.

-####IMPORTANT:
+The second one is an objects containing the data of the table.

+####Data:
-It's compulsory to define the *periods* property, which is an array containing arrays(nested array) with the syntax shown above.
+It's compulsory to define the **tableHeader** property (which is a nested array with the syntax shown above) into the object passed as second argument to the Tabella's constructor.
-Then it's compulsory to define the rows of the table.
-The *rows* property is an array of objects.
-Each object must contain the *prices* field, which is an array of array.
-The length of each array hold by "prices" must be equal to the number of the periods.
+Together with *tableHeader* you have to define the table rows with the syntax shown above.
+The **rows** property is an array of objects.
+Each object (i.e. row) must contain the **rowVal** field, which is an array of arrays.
+The length of each array hold by *rowVal* should be equal to the *tableHeader* length.

 ####Everything else is optional
-i.e. *desc* and *pricesDesc* are optional properties for the row.
+i.e. **rowHeader** and **rowDesc** are optional properties for the row.

 * * *